arthur10o/THE-WEBISTE/README.md

 # LE SITE

-The project LE SITE is a web project creating by three student.
-The pupose of this website is to learn wile playing.
+The project LE SITE is a web project created by three student.
+The purpose of this website is to learn wile playing.

 ## Installation